-Council has previously resolved to support rezoning of the land at 6-8 Victoria Street from industrial to mixed use.
 The urban structure of the town centre of Trentham is influenced by the strong presence of heritage buildings and diverse land uses (open spaces, community, industrial and residential uses).
 High Street is the main activity street, surrounded by residential uses, which are flanked by Stony Creek to the west and Trent Creek to the east.
 While lots are generally regular in shape along High Street, they are mostly consistent in size according to their uses.

-There are a number of opportunities for improvement to the town including improving pedestrian infrastructure and connections to key locations such as the Railway Visitor Centre, improving street tree canopy to reduce the Urban Heat Island effect and increase biodiversity.
+There are a number of opportunities for improvement to the town including improving pedestrian infrastructure and connections to key locations such as the The Mechanics Trentham and the former railway station, improving street tree canopy to reduce the Urban Heat Island effect and increase biodiversity.
 Opportunities for new development would help define the edges of High Street and around the Trentham Recreation Reserve, being mindful of bushfire risk.